h0ssimo/h0ssimo.github.io/_drafts/articles/tips-and-tricks-how-to-use-maya-transfer-attributes-smartly.md

 On a daily basis, we have to keep an eye on a number of important stuff: _Component IDs_, _UVs_, _Topology Changes_, _Spacing_ _(world, local, etc.)_

 I'm gonna explain more on a couple of examples:

+##### Case: Transferring UVs Between Meshes

+There could be lots of scenarios, here's the basic one plus a bit of information on other scenarios: